crysal/crysal/README.md

 This can be found in both of my passions, Penetration Testing and Speedrunning

 ### Bugs bountied 🐱‍👤
-Can't disclose any low level details

-But I have bug bountied places like
+ I have bug bountied places like
 * [Reddit](https://hackerone.com/reddit) 👾 Bypass for the limit on a Post Management System.
 * [Discord](https://canary.discord.com/security) 😱 Presistance login when connect to a call and using the new switch account feature.
 * [HackTheBox](https://app.hackthebox.eu/profile/badges/79500) 🐛 User score did wacko thing after an update to the point system.